winston86zhu/haas-ewmba/midterm.md

 1. **Confirmation trap**: Seeking out information that confirms our beliefs.
   * e.g. M&A: Buyers gather data to support their decision to buy and overlook data that suggests otherwise.
   * e.g. Personnel decisions: Managers focus on the positive aspects of a candidate and ignore the negative aspects.
-  * e.g. Product management: Look for sign that things are going well and ignore signs that things are going poorly.
+  * e.g. Product management: A company may launch a product based only on positive internal feedback, ignoring external warnings of potential failure

 -------- What do we do ----------------
 * Personal: Ask yourself what you might be wrong.
 Actively **seek out disconfirmatory** evidence.